okeyrita/aiohttp-web-app-test-task/README.md

 * In this nask we have no frontend.
 And we will return __Json__ responses to our requests.

 * In this task we have no database.
-We use to json files in folder data for storing data.
+We use json files in folder _data_ for storing data.

 * We sort news and comments in order from newest to oldest.